 How do you create a lasting image?
 Simple.
-Just bust your ass on the way to the place where hard work meets good luck.
+Just bust your ass on the way to where hard work meets good luck.

 As an automotive photographer, it’s incredibly important to know what makes a great picture.
 Just having a nice camera and fancy tools isn’t enough to capture the kind of powerful images that make the heart race.
 It starts with a keen understanding of the brand, the car and its target driver.
 It requires technical expertise and a special eye -- one that knows the specific challenges inherent in delivering the money shot.
 The result is unique.
 Personal.
 Arresting.
 Great automotive photography demands attention, drives action, and ultimately moves the needle.
 That's what I do.

 10 years of experience in the Automotive industry brings a lot of know-how to any project.
 I will deliver beautiful detailed shots to showcase your brand's unique design innovation.

 I lead a team of highly talented people.
 We handle everything from location scouting and shoot management to talent selection and post production special effects.
 We deal in a world that is based on turnarounds - and we don't miss deadlines.
 Ever.

 Professional production gear and "tech toys" are only a tool in the process of high-end photography.
 I view automobiles as pieces of art, and it's my responsibility to honor the work that went into creating them.
 I pride myself on finding the right environments to showcase the vehicle, and knowing exactly where the camera needs to be to capture the essence of it.